astronomer/docs/learn/airflow-sql.md

 If you're unfamiliar with Airflow or Python, you can use [gusty](https://github.com/chriscardillo/gusty) to generate DAGs directly from your SQL code.

 You can install `gusty` in your Airflow environment by running `pip install gusty` from your command line.
-Astro CLI users can use the package by adding `gusty` to your `requirements.txt` file.
+If you use the Astro CLI, you can alternatively add `gusty` to your Astro project `requirements.txt` file.

-Once you've installed `gusty` in your Airflow environment, you can turn your SQL files into Airflow tasks by adding YAML instructions specifying which operator to use and operator-level parameters in the *frontmatter* of your SQL file.
-The frontmatter is the section at the top of the SQL file encased in `---`.
+Once you've installed `gusty` in your Airflow environment, you can turn your SQL files into Airflow tasks by adding YAML instructions to the front matter your SQL file.
+The front matter is the section at the top of the SQL file enclosed in `---`.

 The example below shows how to turn a simple SQL statement into an Airflow task using the [PostgresOperator](https://registry.astronomer.io/providers/postgres/modules/postgresoperator) with the `postgres_default` connection ID.
 This SQL file `task_1.sql` defines a task that will only run once `task_0` of the same DAG has completed successfully.